Year 6 reading list for children aged 10-11

 The Silver Sword by Ian Serraillier

 Separated from his parents in Poland in World War Two, Jan and his three friends travel through war-torn Europe to Switzerland with only a silver sword for protection.
 Will he find his parents?
-This gripping children’s novel is an addictive storytime read-aloud that pupils will look forward to each day.
+This gripping children’s novel is an addictive storytime read-aloud that classes will look forward to each day.

 Historical